unofficial-guide-to-tap/unofficial-guide-to-tap.github.io/tap-for-platform-engineers/installation/advanced/ssl-tls/contour-cm-letsencrypt-clouddns/README.md

 This guide will setup TLS termination at the Kubernetes Ingress and make sure the services TAP GUI and any deployed `Workload`s are secured by default.
 The `Certificate` will be handled by Cert Manager and generated via Letsencrypt and a DNS-01 challenge via Google Cloud DNS.

+> The `values.yaml` supports a `shared.ingress_issuer` attribute which causes CNRS and other services to use a specified `ClusterIssuer` to create `Certificate`s.
+CNRS will generate a unique host name for each deployed app and therefore will use the `ClusterIssuer` each time an application gets deployed.
+Letsencrypt secures their API (production, not staging) with a rate limit whic - once the limit is reached - will lock the account out for about a week!
+For this reason, in this guide we create a single `Certificate` that will work for all endpoints including applications (wildcard certificate) manually and reference it in the `values.yaml`.

 ## Create Cluster Issuers

 1. Create a `Secret` with a GCP service account key.